SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/customization.md

 * Title color.
 The default value is "FFFFF".
 * Text and buttons color.
 The default value is "#FAFAFA".
 * Separator line color.
 The default value is "#FAFAFA".
-* Text color of the current item in navigator.
+* Text color of the current item in the navigator.
 The default value is "#FAFAFA".
 * Background color of the current item in the navigator with the main brand color as default.

 **Misc**